Scott L. Harris, Ph.D Northwestern University - David B. Pittaway Director of Debate

 Benton Bajorek - Assistant Debate Coach

-Benton is an MA student in the Department of Communication Studies.
+Benton is an doctoral student in the Department of Communication Studies.
 Benton began his debate career at Arkansas State University where he competed in multiple forms of debate including Parliamentary, IPDA, Team IPDA, Lincoln-Douglas, and Public Forum.
 During his time competing, he received several top speaker awards, won first place at multiple tournaments, and ended his senior season as a 2015 Team IPDA National Semifinalist.
 In addition to his success at tournaments, he places an emphasis on giving back to the debate community.
 He volunteered his time to coach at local high schools to help establish debate programs though the Delta Debate League Initiative and spearheaded a community service project that received the 2014 Service Award, sponsored by the Noel Foundation.

 Jyleesa Hampton - Assistant Debate Coach